CUNY-CL/wikipron/CONTRIBUTING.md

 5. Go to your fork `https://github.com/<your-github-username>/wikipron` and create a pull request off of your branch against the `kylebgorman/wikipron` repo.

+6. Add an entry to [CHANGELOG.md](CHANGELOG.md), commit this change, and push this commit to your branch.

 ## Running Tests

 The `wikipron` repo has continuous integration (CI) turned on,